bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 The model didn't go into production because it would have been too expensive for consumers.
 The production of this kind of song is not easy using the MIDI program.
 The musical was produced on a very limited budget.
+By using the MIDI program, pop music songs can produce a little bit more easily.

 * publication (n.)
   publish (v.)
 Our latest publication for fitness enthusiasts is quite popular.
+The publication of my new book was not smooth sailing.
 The book was translated into English for publication.
 His poems will be published next month.